DataDog/hiring-engineers/answers.md

 Reference:  https://docs.datadoghq.com/api/?lang=python#create-a-timeboard

 For this section, I installed pip on my host, and pip installed datadog.
-I also had to create an app key per the documentation referenced above (which was created in the API tab ofr my profile in the Datadog UI)
+I also had to create an app key per the documentation referenced above

 ```python
 from datadog import initialize, api